-The definition of the threshold at sector level is updated annually during the month of January in order to dynamically follow the update of relevant scoring by the ESG Provider.
-At each update of thresholds, an analysis at single portfolio level is performed in order to evaluate whether issuers deemed compliant with the previous threshold become laggard.
-To that extent, the Firm has 60 days in order to adjust the portfolio or integrate the ESG analysis needed.
+The definition of the threshold at sector level is updated annually by the end of the first quarter in order to dynamically follow the update both of relevant scoring by the ESG Provider and of the benchmark.
+At each update of thresholds, an analysis at single portfolio level is performed in order to evaluate whether issuers deemed compliant with the previous year threshold have become "laggards".
+Through the remaining part of the year, the investment manager will manage eventual laggard portfolio positions both with the integration of the ESG analysis or the elimination of the issuer from the portfolio.

-Although the coverage of data providers and the reporting of sustainability data is rapidly improving for corporate issuers, specifically when dealing with small/mid cap and high yield investments the risk of lacking official score emerge.
+Although the coverage of data providers and the reporting of sustainability data is rapidly improving for corporate issuers, specifically when dealing with small/mid cap and high yield investments the risk of lacking official scores emerge.
 The lack of ESG data and scores impairs the screening process and the identification of laggard issuers.
-Tendercapital commits to a minimum portfolio coverage of 75%.
+Tendercapital commits to a minimum portfolio coverage of 75%, albeit maintaining a track of coverage above 90% over last twelve months.